xyzysz/Extreme-Human-Video-Compression-with-MTTF/README.md

 + Experimental results show that proposed method outperforms latest generative models and the state-of-the-art video coding standard Versatile Video Coding (VVC) on both talking-face videos and movingbody videos in terms of both objective and subjective quality.

 ![Fig 1](https://github.com/user-attachments/assets/7cf3b417-33d4-4631-8072-db166485a012)
+The journal version can be accessed at [this link](https://ieeexplore.ieee.org/abstract/document/11119716).

 ## Subjective Demos